PrataapMS/django_tutorial/README.md

 # Django Tutorial to Learn

-## Tutorial followed from Django documentation and Tamgo with Django Book.
+## Tutorial followed from Django documentation and Tango with Django Book.

 Practice repository with basic commands to work with Django Framework